 \subsection{Bootstrap assumptions}

-As explained in Section \ref{section bad coupling strat}, the reduced system presents a loss of derivatives.
-The addition of the Fourier cut-off $\Pi_\leq$ in the equation for $\F$ implies that two derivatives of $\F$ are actually at the level of one derivative of $\h$, which is consistent with what we would obtain from an energy estimates on the equation for $\h$.
+As explained in Section \ref{section bad coupling strat}, the reduced system loses one derivative.
+The addition of the Fourier cut-off $\Pi_\leq$ in the equation for $\F$ implies that two derivatives of $\F$ are actually at the level of one derivative of $\h$, which is consistent with what we would obtain from an energy estimate on the wave equation for $\h$.
 Indeed, by commuting \eqref{eq F} with $\nabla^2$ (the case of time derivatives is similar) we obtain broadly from \eqref{P low}